 Chemistry isn’t always immediate, you may not feel it on the first date.
 Instant chemistry on a first date is for the movies, not real life.
-That’s how we love Rom-Coms so much – they’re fantasies.
+That’s why we love Rom-Coms so much – they’re fantasies.
 As you know, it takes a long time to get to know someone, so adjust your expectations accordingly.
 If you like your new date, tell him/her.
 If you find you have something in common, suggest a second date to find out how you get along.
-If you’re unsure if you have things in common, but feel a friendly connection, stick with it.
+Or, if you’re unsure if you have things in common, but feel a friendly connection, stick with it.
 He/she might turn out to be your new best friend.

 If you’ve been out of the dating pool for a while, you might feel there’s so much to learn.
-Dating used to be a somewhat mysterious process, without study, algorithms or specialists.
-Thankfully, there are now many, many blog posts, videos and Ted Talks on the subject.
+Dating used to be a somewhat mysterious process, without study, algorithms, or specialists.
+Thankfully, there are now many, many blog posts, videos, and Ted Talks on the subject.
 For example, in a Ted Talk by Evan Marc Katz called No More Bad Dates, he discusses an essential conflict between speed and comfort.
 Some women want speed, preferring to meet up right away.
 Others want the comfort of knowing a little more about the person before they meet.
 He suggested a way to resolve this conflict by using the following plan:

 - Two messages on the dating site or app